yahavya/adaptive-shield-assignment/README.md

 # Adaptive Shield Assignment

 This repository contains the home assessment for Adaptive Shield.
 It demonstrates the functionality of a web scraper and a Flask-based application to map collateral adjectives to animals, presenting the results in a simple UI.
+Hope you guys find it fun!

 ---